icon-project/grants-program/progress-reports/developer-relations/developer-relations-support-progress-report-jul-2023.md

-# Developer Relations - Progress report for Jul/Aug 2023.
+# Developer Relations - Progress report for Jul 2023.

 ## Intro
 This progress report is for the contract work of Fidel Sanchez-Bueno in the Development Relations teams.
-The report is from  14-07-2023 to 14-08-2023
+The report is from  14-07-2023 to 31-07-2023

 ## Summary